organicbitcoin/obtcd/README.md

 ## FAQ
 ### How Organic Bitcoin deal with expired OP_RETURN outputs?
 OP_RETURN is a script opcode used to mark a transaction output as invalid.
 Since any outputs with OP_RETURN are provably unspendable, OP_RETURN outputs can be used to burn bitcoins.
 In Organic Bitcoin, burned bitcoins in the OP_RETURN outputs will be fully released.
+A full node in Organic Bitcoin won't keep expired OP_RETURN transactions but an archieved node can.
 ### How Organic Bitcoin deal with timelock transactions?
 Timelocked transactions stays in the transaction pool and won't be wrapped into new generated block until the timestamp reached.
+However, new timelocked transactions should not locked longer than 7 years.

 ## Contribution
 Any ideas, suggestions and implementations are appreciated!